zhangjunhd/reading-notes/software/DomainSpecificLanguages.md

 Figure 1.6 A compiler parses the text and produces some intermediate code which is then packaged into another process for execution.

 # 2.Using Domain-Specific Languages
+## 2.1 Defining Domain-Specific Languages
+`Domain-specific language` (noun): a computer programming language of limited expressiveness focused on a particular domain.

+### 2.1.1 Boundaries of DSLs
+I’ll start with internal DSLs.Mike Roberts suggested to me that a command-query API defines the vocabulary of the abstraction, whereas an internal DSL adds a grammar.

+A common way of documenting a class with a command-query API is to list all the methods it has.
+The methods of an internal DSL often only make sense in the context of a larger expression in the DSL.

+As a result, an internal DSL should have the feel of putting together whole sentences, rather than a sequence of disconnected commands.
+This is the basis for calling these kinds of APIs fluent interfaces.

+With external DSLs, the boundary is with general-purpose programming languages.
+Languages can have a domain focus but still be general-purpose languages.

+A more obvious DSL is regular expressions.
+Here, the domain focus (matching text) is coupled with limited features—just enough to make text matching easy.
+One common indicator of a DSL is that it isn’t `Turing-complete`.

+## 2.2 Why Use a DSL?
+### 2.2.1 Improving Development Productivity
+The heart of the appeal of a DSL is that it provides a means to more clearly communicate the intent of a part of a system.

+The model alone provides a considerable improvement in productivity.
+It avoids duplication by gathering together common code; above all, it provides an abstraction to think about the problem that makes it easier to specify what’s going on in an understandable way.
+A DSL enhances this by providing a more expressive form to read and manipulate that abstraction.
+A DSL can help people learn how to use an API since it shifts focus to how different API methods should be combined together.

+### 2.2.2 Communication with Domain Experts